 Custom Truss Rod Cover

 A bone saddle is a relatively easy and inexpensive change that you can do on your own – check out our How To Replace a Bone Saddle Video for tips.
 You will notice a significant difference in sound if your guitar has an inexpensive plastic saddle.
-The bone saddle is also easy to install on acoustic guitar.
-Please view our bone saddle offerings for different sizes and contact us with any questions.
+Please view our bone saddle options for different sizes and contact us with any questions.